Hello

 Signature Diagnostics

-I am a bioinformatics engineer for Signature Diagnostics, a biotech startup.
+From July 2023 to November 2024 I was a bioinformatics engineer for Signature Diagnostics, a biotech startup which develops assays for non-invasive prenatal screening.

 Specere Labs